 She laughed, then, a real laugh.
 "I guess it is pretty corny, isn't it?"

 Mina's brother Peter was eighteen, and actually nice to her.
-A few times he even did stuff with us and I loved those times because in my secretest secret place I had always thought Peter was gorgeous and perfect.
-For years I'd dreamed about how I would someday burst out of puberty with a bang and knock his socks off, and he could drool after me for a change.
-Hey, it could happen.
-But as the years kept going by and he started college without one drool my way, I finally just let my heart break and moved on.
-At least that's what I told myself.
+Sometimes he even did stuff with us and I loved those times because in my secret-est secret place I had always thought Peter was gorgeous and perfect.
+For years I'd dreamed about how I would someday burst out of puberty with a bang and he would realize how beautiful and desirable I was.
+But as the years kept going by and he started college without one adoring gaze my way, I finally just let my heart break and moved on.

+Knowing I was moving away was a new and different heartbreak.
 Mina and I had already planned out our whole junior year, and what classes we would have together, and now I was stuck watching her register for them and knowing I wouldn't be around.
 It sucked.
 I'd lived in Evansville since I was three, been to school with the same kids all my life, and now I was just going to disappear and things would go on without me.
-It didn't seem fair, and that night while I laid in my bed trying to go to sleep, I actually cried a few tears of self-pity.
-I mentioned the unfairness thing to Mom the next morning at breakfast, angling for a little old-fashioned sympathy, but she just looked thoughtful.
+It didn't seem fair, and that night while I laid in my bed trying to go to sleep, I cried a few tears of self-pity.
+I mentioned the unfairness thing to Mom the next morning at breakfast, but she just looked thoughtful.
 "I wonder if I should go ahead and register you at Langston for next year."

-"Naah, I'll just show up the first day and wander around the halls until somebody notices me," I answered with my best eye roll.
-Of course she missed the sarcasm completely.
+"Naah, I'll just show up the first day and wander around the halls until somebody notices me," I answered, but again she missed the sarcasm completely.
 Anything not having to do with Langston or any day before June 16th was alien to her now.